 Defining the customer's or end user's needs is the first and most important step of the product development process.
 Vague product specifications are a hotbed for misapprehension, leaving the development process prone to errors.

 For a thorough specification it is paramount to pin down the feature set that the device in question will possess since these features will form the frame of the project.
-To define these features we look at the customer's wishes regarding the communication protocols, cyber security criterea, display type and size, number of buttons, input- and output ports and -types, possible wall mounting options, moving parts, use cases in which the device will have to perform, possible unintended use cases.
-There are instances of variations of a single product where getting rid of a few unneded features makes the 'offspring' a much more affordable but still uncompromised device for some cases.
+To define these features we look at the customer's wishes regarding the communication protocols, cyber security criteria, display type and size, number of buttons, input- and output ports and types, possible wall mounting options, moving parts, use cases in which the device will have to perform, possible unintended use cases.
+There are instances of variations of a single product where getting rid of a few unneeded features makes the 'offspring' a much more affordable but still uncompromised device.

-Towards the end of the development process certified third party bodies test the end product compliance with the features defined at this phase.
+It is important to have a clear set of features to which the device will comply, since in the certification process third party bodies test the end product compliance with the features defined at this phase.